- Email me

-A Virtual Love, Andrew Blackman, authors, Character, character voices, characters, deepen your story, developing characters, dialogue, entertainment, facebook, fiction, Fix and Finish With Confidence, having ideas, how to differentiate narrative voice, how to write a book, how to write a novel, how to write dialogue, ideas, inspiration, internet age, literary fiction, literature, multiple narrators, music for writing, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, polishing, publishing, revising, Rewriting, Roz Morris, seven narrators, soundtracker, The Undercover Soundtrack, times of trouble, undercover soundtrack, writing, writing a novel - Nail Your Novel, writing life, writing style, writing to music
+A Virtual Love, Andrew Blackman, authors, Character, character voices, characters, deepen your story, developing characters, dialogue, entertainment, facebook, fiction, Fix and Finish With Confidence, having ideas, how to differentiate narrative voice, how to write a book, how to write a novel, how to write dialogue, ideas, inspiration, internet age, literary fiction, literature, multiple narrators, music for writing, My Memories of a Future Life, novels, polishing, publishing, revising, Rewriting, Roz Morris, seven narrators, soundtracker, The Undercover Soundtrack, times of trouble, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing style, writing to music

 It’s called Television Tropes and Idioms.
 But don’t be fooled by its name.
 Tropes doesn’t mean cliches; it means story conventions and readers’ expectations.
 In fact, you can use the site as a cliche and stereotype warning – it tells you what’s already been done to death so you can keep your story and characters fresh and original.
 And the site includes movies and novels as well – of all types, all genres (and even stories that don’t fit easily anywhere).